tianshang486/mysql/intl.en-US/User Guide/Recovery/Restore MySQL databases or tables.md

 # Restore MySQL databases or tables {#concept_ocr_swk_ngb .concept}

-In RDS for MySQL 5.6 High-Availability Edition, you can restore databases or tables rather than the entire instance.
+In RDS for MySQL 5.6 High-Availability Edition, you can restore only certain databases or tables rather than the entire instance.

 **Prerequisites**